mdo-br/Trabalho-SD-gRPC-RabbitMQ-MQTT/README.md

 # Trabalho-SD
-A simple network sensor simulator with java, C, python and JS, in TCP, UDP and additional with protocol buffer.

-# Trabalho-SD
 A simple network sensor simulator with Java, Python, and Protocol Buffers, using TCP, UDP, and multicast communication.

 # Projeto Cidade Inteligente